CloudCannon/Hugo-conf-2022/content/_index.md

         speakers:
           - speaker: f596b9bd-767c-4206-91d4-f06e10d1ab52
       - time_string:
+        type: Lightning talk
+        title: HABIT Stack — an elegant solution for component-driven development
+        description: >-
+          In this talk I’ll discuss the stack I use to create websites for Twitch (and also the HugoConf website) — comprised of Hugo, Alpinejs, Bookshop, and Tailwindcss.
+With this stack I’m able to create sites that show the best of component-driven workflows, ideal for both efficient development and for non-technical content editors to add content, build pages, and keep the sites up to date over time.
+        speakers:
+          - speaker: 560175c7-7640-4ca0-8315-782aa58caa97
+      - time_string:
         type: Tech Talk
         title: 'Limitless HTTP requests with Hugo: from basic GET to GraphQL'
         description: >-